ost-cas-fee-adv-22-23/design-system-component-library-musketeers/README.md

 }
 ```

-#### Available Components
-1. avatar
-2. button
-3. card
-4. container
-5. file-upload
-6. header
-7. icon-link
-8. input
-9. interaction
-10. navigation
-11. navigation-item
-12. profile-image
-13. tabs
-14. text-link
-15. textarea

 ### SVG Icons

 The design system comes with a set of svg icons.
-The icons are automatically generated into javascript components and can be imported as followed.
+The icons are manually generated into javascript components and can be imported as followed.

 ```javascript
 import { ArrowUp } from '@smartive-education/design-system-component-library-musketeers';